by Jonathan Tallon

 Modern understanding of sexuality

-Fundamental to a modern understanding of sexuality for many people is the idea of ‘orientation’ – that most adults are sexually attracted to one gender or the other.
-And we have terms for this – ‘heterosexual’ for those attracted to the other gender from their own, ‘homosexual’ for those attracted to the same gender, ‘bisexual’ for those attracted to both.
+Fundamental to a modern understanding of sexuality for many people is the idea of ‘orientation’ – that most adults are sexually attracted to one sex or the other.
+And we have terms for this – ‘heterosexual’ for those attracted to the other sex from their own, ‘homosexual’ for those attracted to the same sex, ‘bisexual’ for those attracted to both.

 So if I tell you, ‘Keith is homosexual’, you expect him to be attracted to other men, perhaps to be in relationship with one of them, perhaps even to have a man as a partner.